 On April 21, the undersecretary of Prevention and Promotion of Health announced the beginning of phase 3 epidemic in Mexico.
-The national lockdown program was extended until May 30.
+He announced that the lockdown program was extended until May 30.

-On April 21, the monetary policy rate was lowered by 50 basis points to 6%, which is 125 basis points lower than the policy rate at the beginning of the year 2020.
+On April 21, the monetary policy rate was lowered by 50 basis points to 6%, which is 125 basis points lower than its level at the beginning of the year 2020.